feddelegrand7/BARIS/README.md

-With **BARIS** you can exploit the [French Official Open Data Portal](https://www.data.gouv.fr/fr/) API directly from R. The package offers several capabilities, from listing the available datasets to extracting the needed resources.
-Nevertheless, there are many functionalities offered by the API (e.g. uploading a dataset, removing a resource … among others) that are not covered within the **BARIS** package which instead focus on the data analysis aspect of the API.
+With **BARIS** you can exploit the [French Official Open Data Portal](https://www.data.gouv.fr/fr/) API directly from R. The package offers several capabilities, from listing the available data sets to extracting the needed resources.
+Nevertheless, there are many features offered by the API (e.g. uploading a data set, removing a resource … among others) that are not covered within the **BARIS** package which instead focus on the data analysis aspect of the API.
 The good news is that the user doesn’t need an API key or any credential to run the available functions provided by **BARIS**.
 Finally, in order to fully apprehend the package, a distinction has to be made.
-The data.gouv API provides several **datasets which contain one or many dataframes.**
-The unique identifier (ID) of a dataset has this form :
+The data.gouv API provides several **datasets which contain one or many data frames.** The unique identifier (ID) of a data set has this form :
-**53699934a3a729239d2051a1** while the ID of an individual dataframe or resource has this form: **59ea7bba-f38a-4d75-b85f-2d1955050e53**.
+**53699934a3a729239d2051a1** while the ID of an individual data frame or resource has this form: **59ea7bba-f38a-4d75-b85f-2d1955050e53**.

 ## Installation